Long Acre Ironstone Mine, Skelton.

 Saltburn did not get its own cemetery until 1889.

-he slipped and fell, the wheels passing over his right leg, mangling it severely.
-He was conveyed to the Miners' Hospital at
+He was conveyed to the Miners' Hospital at Guisborough.

 Henry Hull was fined 10s 6d for stealing peas from John Oakley at Skelton.